Term Sheet -- Friday, October 20

 FIRMS + FUNDS

-• Roark Capital, an Atlanta-based private equity firm, has set a $5 billion target for its fifth private equity fund, according to SEC filings.

-• Riordan, Lewis & Haden Equity Partners, a Los Angeles-based private equity firm, raised $510.6 million for its fourth fund.
+• FPE Capital LLP, a U.K.-based growth private equity firm, raised 100 million pounds ($131 million) for its debut fund.

 PEOPLE